Law, Government, Business & Science

 Medicoff's work sits in that middle terrain between public systems and private habit.
 He is not solving climate change by himself.
 He is also not pretending that a product can replace regulation.
 What he did, more modestly and more honestly, was identify one absurd piece of standard packaging and try to build around it.

-That kind of founder is worth keeping in the library.
+That kind of founder belongs in the library.

-He reminds readers that environmental reform is not only about grand speeches or national laws.
-Sometimes it begins by asking why a product still works the way it did decades ago and whether the familiar design is simply inertia dressed up as necessity.
+He reminds readers that environmental reform is about grand speeches and national laws, but also about asking why a product still works the way it did decades ago and whether the familiar design is simply inertia dressed up as necessity.
+That practical attention to waste also echoes the broader Jewish argument over stewardship and consumption.

 Why Mike Medicoff belongs here